kilpkonn/msc-thesis/main.typ

 ) <agsy_all_branches>

 Agsy uses problem collections (```hs PrbColl```) to model the subproblems that need to be all solved individually for the "top-level" problem to be solved.
-Solution collections (```hs SolColl```) are used to keep track of solutions for particular problem collection.
+Solution collections (```hs SolColl```) are used to keep track of solutions for a particular problem collection.
 A solution collection has a solution for each of the problems in a corresponding problem collection.

 The intuition for the tool is the following:
-1. Given a problem, we create a set of possible subproblem collections out of which we need to solve _at least one_, as show in @agsy_transformation_branches.
+1. Given a problem, we create a set of possible subproblem collections out of which we need to solve _at least one_, as shown in @agsy_transformation_branches.
 2. We attempt to solve _all_ the subproblem collections by recursively solving all the problems in the collection
-3. If we manage to solve _all_ the problems in collection, we use it as a possible solution, otherwise, we discard it as a dead end.
+3. If we manage to solve _all_ the problems in the collection, we use it as a possible solution, otherwise, we discard it as a dead end.

-The algorithm itself is based around depth first search (DFS) and consists of two subfunctions.
+The algorithm itself is based on depth-first search (DFS) and consists of two subfunctions.
 Function ```hs search: Problem -> Maybe [Solution]``` is the main entry point that attempts to find a set of solutions for a problem.
 The function internally makes use of another function ```hs searchColl: PrbColl -> Maybe [SolColl]``` that attempts to find a set of solution collections for a problem collection.
 The pseudocode for the `search` and `searchColl` functions can be seen in @agsy-snippet.